23 Films That Changed My Life

 Chasing Ice

-My jaw was consistently dropped through out this film.
-If you are looking to understand climate change or you doubt climate change than this is a must watch!
+My jaw consistently dropped throughout this film.
+If you are looking to understand climate change in more depth, then this film is a must watch!

 Watch the trailer here